Judge: Women can get abortion pill without doctor visits

 Plaintiffs’ attorneys from the American Civil Liberties Union argued that the FDA’s in-person requirements infringe on a woman’s constitutional rights to an abortion and violates the due process clause of the Fifth Amendment.

 Government lawyers have argued that the requirements are necessary to ensure that patients safely use mifepristone.
+The FDA rule requires patients to pick up the single tablet of mifepristone at a hospital, clinic or medical office and sign a form that includes information about the medication’s potential risks.

 The judge said suspending the requirements aligns with public health guidance to eliminate unnecessary travel and in-person contact.